hensg/nixos-boxes/nixos/website/hensg.dev/content/notes/gpg_yubikey.md

 # Troubleshooting

 ## Open PGP card not available
 PCSC-Lite daemon sometimes conflicts with gpg-agent.
-This can be solved by putting the line `disable-ccid` into `~/.gnupg/scdaemon.conf`.
+This can be solved by putting the line `disable-ccid` and `pcsc-shared` into `~/.gnupg/scdaemon.conf`.

 Then you may able to restart the service and get the card status:
 ```shell